 All admissions decisions are made by The Courtauld.

-Applications for Autumn 2014 (September to December) or the 2014/15 academic year should be received by the end of March 2014.
+Applications for the Autumn term or the full academic year should be received by the end of precdeing March.
 We aim to reach admissions decisions by the end of May.

-Applications for the Spring 2014 (January to March) should be received by the beginning of October 2013.
+Applications for the Spring term should be received by the beginning of the preceding October.
 We aim to reach admissions decisions as soon as possible after this time.